hirnlego/orchard/README.md

     - pan
     - pitch
     - "character"
-    - bend
-    - envelope, ring mod and FXs (in Aero 2 under a generic "params")
+    - envelope, ring mod and FXs

 Stereo effects in series:

 - 2-poles filter followed by a saturator